 - Students are only eligible for one award during the life of their project.

-Adam is completing a PhD as part of the Difficult Bird Research Group at the Australian National University, and will work on the conservation and ecology of the endangered Tasmanian masked owl (Tyto novaehollandiae castanops).
-We know the owl nests in tree hollows, but Adam will investigate the detail of what habitat it requires.
+Adam is completing a PhD as part of the Difficult Bird Research Group at the Australian National University, working on the conservation and ecology of the endangered Tasmanian masked owl (Tyto novaehollandiae castanops).
+We know the owl nests in tree hollows, but Adam is investigating the detail of what habitat it requires.

 Adam is also looking at whether rodenticides have become an issue for masked owls.
 Owls prey on rats and mice and we don’t yet know how they are affected by anticoagulant poisons.
-Adam will be analysing the livers of dead owls and looking for any residual poisons in owl pellets.
-He will be working with an owl-detection dog who searches for the elusive bird’s pellets.
+Adam is analysing the livers of dead owls and looking for any residual poisons in owl pellets.
+He has been working with an owl-detection dog who searches for the elusive bird’s pellets.

 2020: Amy Wing

 2020’s recipient, Amy Wing, is an Honours student at the University of Tasmania.
 She is investigating how manna produced by white gums - an important food for forty-spotted pardalotes - varies across populations.

 The manna produced by white gums (Eucalyptus viminalis) is a crucial food resource for many animals, including the endangered forty-spotted pardalote (Pardalotus quadragintus) found in southern Tasmania.
 Manna is a sugary secretion produced from wounds on the leaves, stems or branches caused by insect bites but also by the hooked beak of the forty-spotted pardalote.